HMO licensing and planning permission consultation

 - Property Inspection - an inspection will be made to verify the information on the application forms and check the property is legally compliant.
 Unannounced inspections may be made during the life of the licence.

-- Licence will then be granted or refused.
+- Licences will then be granted or refused.
 Licences may be granted with conditions attached such as completion of remedial work to bring the property to an acceptable standard.
 A license will normally last for up to 5 years.

-HMO Register and Locations
+HMO register and locations

 Alternatively both licensed and non-licensable properties may be found plotted on our map of the district by selecting the tab at the top entitled 'Go to an area', making your selection and then selecting the tab entitled 'use Map to find', then the option for Houses in Multiple Occupation.

+We are limited as to the information we can provide on individual properties if the enquiry is from a person without a legal interest in the property.
 If you think that a HMO needs licensing or does not appear on our registers, please contact us.

-Fixed Penalty Notices under Housing and Planning Act 2016 came into force in April 2017.
+Civil Penalty Notices under Housing and Planning Act 2016 came into force in April 2017.
 They are an alternative to prosecution for various private sector housing offences.
-The Council has now formally adopted a Civil Penalties Policy which incorporates a schedule of penalties for various offences.
+The Council has formally adopted a Civil Penalties Policy which incorporates a schedule of penalties for various offences.
 The maximum penalty that can be levied is £30,000.
 The offences that are covered are as follows:-

 - Failure to comply with Improvement Notice (Housing Act 2004 Section 30)